 Students apply their skills and acquire new ones in full-time four- to six-month jobs, part of Northeastern’s internationally renowned Cooperative Education Program.
 Students can do a co-op in the summer after their first year of study or at another point in their studies.

-Our students have had co-ops as part of The Google News Lab Fellowship, The Boston Globe, The Marshall Project, Yik-Yak, Public Radio International, and at WGBH, among other media organizations.
+Our students have had co-ops as part of The Google News Lab Fellowship, NBC Nightly News, The Boston Globe, The Marshall Project, Yik-Yak, Public Radio International, and at WGBH, among other media organizations.

 View Adam Glanzman’s photo essay featured in The New York Times.

 Giluia Afiune reports on the evictions ahead of the Rio Olympics for PRI’s The World.

 Meredith Berg writes about an effort to treat addicted moms for The Marshall Project

 Storybench serves as a cookbook for digital storytelling.
 With contributions from both faculty and students, Storybench provides an under the hood look at the latest and most inventive examples of digital creativity – from data visualization projects to interactive documentaries to gamified journalism—as well as the tools and innovators behind them.